The Day After: Editing

+The Day Before campaign

+Josh Baran and Mark Graham were anti-nuclear activists who were secretly given a bootleg copy of the film by Nick Meyer prior to the ABC broadcast.
+They sent copies of the film to various peace groups, interviewed peace leaders about the film, and held screenings in homes, bars, and restaurants.
+There were post-screening discussion groups and town hall meetings.
+They held private screenings for the media, like Time magazine, the New York Times, and the BBC.
+As word got out about the film, higher ups wanted to see it including members of the House of Commons, and even the Pope.
+Baran and Graham called it The Day Before project to hijack ABC's marketing of the film.
+One scholar said they "pioneered the piggybacking of a public issue onto the release of a commercial media product", and Variety called it "the greatest PR campaign in history."

+The consequences of Meyer's bootleg copy and subsequent The Day Before PR campaign was a groundswell of public interest and discussion before the film was ever broadcast.
+This made it difficult for ABC executives to kill the film, because there were rumors they wanted to quietly shelve it, including rumors that Ronald Reagan had hinted to studio executives he didn't want the film broadcast.

 Broadcast

 The Day After was initially scheduled to premiere on ABC in May 1983, but the post-production work to reduce the film's length pushed back its initial airdate to November.
 Censors forced ABC to cut an entire scene of a child having a nightmare about nuclear holocaust and then sitting up screaming.
 A psychiatrist told ABC that it would disturb children.
 "This strikes me as ludicrous," Meyer wrote in TV Guide at the time, "not only in relation to the rest of the film, but also when contrasted with the huge doses of violence to be found on any average evening of TV viewing."
-In any case, a few more cuts were made, including to a scene in which Denise possesses a diaphragm.
+More cuts were made, including to a scene in which Denise possesses a diaphragm.
 Another scene in which a hospital patient abruptly sits up screaming was excised from the original television broadcast but restored for home video releases.
 Meyer persuaded ABC to dedicate the film to the citizens of Lawrence and also to put a disclaimer at the end of the film after the credits to let the viewer know that The Day After downplayed the true effects of nuclear war so it could have a story.
 The disclaimer also included a list of books that provided more information on the subject.

 The Day After received a large promotional campaign prior to its broadcast.
 Commercials aired several months in advance, and ABC distributed half-a-million "viewer's guides" that discussed the dangers of nuclear war and prepared the viewer for the graphic scenes of mushroom clouds and radiation burn victims.
 Discussion groups were also formed nationwide.